Tonya Harding Lists Her Pickup Truck For Sale For $10K In Bizarre Online Deal

 Harding has kept a rather low profile in recent years.
 In 2018, she attended the Golden Globe Awards with the cast of the film about her life, I Tonya.
 She also competed on Dancing with the Stars: Athletes that year with pro partner Sasha Farber, where she made it to the finals but fell short and landed in third place.

-Before she appeared on Dancing With the Stars, Harding’s net worth was estimated at just $30,000.
-But her lengthy stint on the ABC celebrity ballroom competition gave her finances a boost, per Good Housekeeping.
+Before she appeared on Dancing with the Stars, Harding’s net worth was estimated at just $30,000.
+However, her lengthy stint on the ABC celebrity ballroom competition gave her finances a boost, per Good Housekeeping.
 Harding was reportedly paid $125,000 to compete in the celebrity dance-off.